MV Royal Daffodil (1962): MV Overchurch

-The Overchurch contained identical engines to Mountwood and Woodchuch, however, with a gross tonnage of 468, the ship was slightly heavier than its two near sisters.
+The Overchurch contained identical engines to Mountwood and Woodchurch, however, with a gross tonnage of 468, the ship was slightly heavier than its two near sisters.
 Overchurch was fitted with a small deck area just behind the bridge and around the rakish funnel.
 The funnel was joined to the bridge at the front and was quite high, giving the ferry a top heavy look.
 There were also sheltering bulkheads beneath the bridge wings.
 When built, she was somewhat more advanced than the two sisters.
 Her wheelhouse generally offered a more pleasant working environment for her crews as they did not need to venture outside when berthing the vessel in order to reach the bridge wing, as they did on the slightly older Mountwood and Woodchurch.

 Engines & manoeuvrability

 The two medium-speed Crossley diesel engines developed over 1,400 bhp combined and could easily propel the vessel over 12 knots against the flow of the tide.
 Both engines were controlled by Chadburn 'Synchrostep' telegraphs on the bridge.
 Like her near sisters, these were fitted with custom command dials which allowed for greater speed control ahead and astern and quick direction change by a 'brake' position which stopped the engines rapidly.
 Despite the concise level of control over her engines, she could be difficult to handle in strong winds.
 This was due to a design flaw which saw the front of her high funnel joined to the bridge.
 As such, airflow was blocked and this could create a 'sail' type effect under certain conditions meaning bringing her alongside could become troublesome.
 In addition, the flare of her bow was different to her two near sisters, her having a tendency to throw water over her forward observation deck in a strong swell.